Oak leaf cluster: Other nations

 In other nations, oak leaf clusters are also used as symbols for various awards and decorations.
 In Germany, the German oak is the national tree of Germany, thus oak leaves are a prominent symbol on most German military orders.
 During World War II, the Knight's Cross of the German Iron Cross could be awarded with the additional distinction of oak leaves (mit Eichenlaub).
 Of the 7,313 awards of the Knight's Cross, only 882 received oak leaves.
 After World War II, Iron Crosses awarded previously could be worn by the recipient provided the swastika was replaced by oak leaves.
 The Bundeswehr awards the Cross of Honour for Bravery for extraordinary bravery.
 The Cross of Honour for Bravery differs from the Badge of Honour by an adornment in the shape of stylized double oak leaves.
 Furthermore, it was featured on the Pfennig in Germany and since the introduction of the euro in 2001 it is used on the obverse side of the German euro coinage.
 In earlier times, the Pour le Mérite, the highest military order in the Kingdom of Prussia, could also be awarded with oak leaves.
 A civil version of the order, for accomplishments in the arts and sciences, still exists in the Federal Republic of Germany.

 In Commonwealth countries, a bronze oak leaf signifies a Mention in Despatches, and is worn as a gallantry award in its own right, rather than to signify multiple instances of campaign service.
 The Commonwealth equivalent of a United States oak leaf cluster is a medal bar worn with a campaign medal.

+Oak leaves are a common motif on military symbols in Turkey because of the famed longevity of the oak tree.
+They appear on the emblem of Turkish Land Forces, the emblem of Gendarmerie General Command and together with acorns on the non-commissioned officer insignia of Turkish Naval Forces.